irrdnet/irrd/docs/users/mirroring.rst

     CURRENTSERIAL file to determine whether to run a new import.

-The ``irrd_update_database`` command automatically generates the correct serials, as required for NRTM support.
+The ``irrd_update_database`` command automatically generates the correct serials, as required for NRTMv3 support.

 Examples
 ~~~~~~~~